-The year 2022 is just around the corner — it means that ad tech experts all over the world are making quick recaps while trying to craft their own versions of how the future of advertising will look like.
-Contrary to pessimistic predictions made earlier, in 2021 overall digital ad spending has increased by approximately 20%, and, despite pandemics, the ad market is poised to grow in the years to come.
+The year 2023 is just around the corner — it means that ad tech experts all over the world are making quick recaps while trying to craft their own versions of how the ad tech trends will look like.

 Privacy-friendly targeting and attribution

-In 2021 the advertising world prepares for the final cancellation of 3rd-party cookies (which will completely go to past by 2022).
 These changes have pushed the brands to revive their good old targeting practices that involved contextual ad placement.
 In such circumstances, advertisers and brands will keep investing certain shares of budgets into contextual targeting tools.
-These solutions or tools may be based on different technologies, however, the main idea behind their algorithm is to correctly identify the meaning of the web page and use this for ad targeting (instead of user data).

 IDFA and Cookie alternatives: SkadNetwork, Unified ID, FLoC

 As the world is looking for new ways to measure and attribute the users, new technologies emerge.
 One such technology is supposed to be SkadNetwork which will build the attribution and measurement based on the groups that users will be attributed to.

 The second most known alternative on the scene is an open-source non-commercial initiative called Unified ID, which, in essence, is supposed to deliver the same cross-site targeting and attribution as third-party cookies (but with better control).

 The FLoC, meanwhile, will also be working based on cohorts which remove the need to process the data of every single user in particular.